 Many mammals have tails, and I wanted to find out what the reasons for this were?
 I know that dogs use their tails to convey emotion and that some monkeys use their tails to swing from branch to branch.
-I also wanted to find out what mammals do not have tails and why we do not have one.
+I also wanted to determine what mammals do not have tails and why we do not have one.

 Mammals use their tails in various ways.
-They use them to show emotion, such as a dog wagging their tail.
+They use them to show emotion, such as a dog wagging its tail.
 They can use them to protect them from wintery conditions, such as an arctic fox, and they can also use them to aid in balance, navigation, and even to keep flies away from their bodies.

 What is a Tail?

 Almost all mammals have a tail.
-The tail can be short, curled or long.
+The tail can be short, curled, or long.
 Tails have evolved for specific purposes depending on the animal.

 Why Do Mammals Have Tails?

 Tails assist animals in maintaining balance.
 The tail is used as an aid to help animals keep upright and balanced.
-The tail helps many mammals navigate through tight spaces and small gaps, acting as a rudder to direct the animals through thick undergrowth.
+The tail helps many mammals navigate tight spaces and small gaps, acting as a rudder to direct the animals through thick undergrowth.

 Bats have tails, despite their small body size.
 They use the tail to steer when flying and also to help maintain balance when sitting.
 For species of bats without a tail, they find it more difficult to maneuver in the air than bats with tails.
 For bats with tails, this appendage helps them when flying.
 When bats use the tail together with the wings, they can navigate easier and turn faster.